abuabddullah/ultimate-devops-project-aws/section-5/00-Notes-OOAAOW.md

 # Copy the rest of the source code
 COPY . .

-RUN go build -o /go/build/product-catalog ./
+RUN go build -o product-catalog .

 ####################################